forcedotcom/salesforcedx-vscode/docs/_articles/en/codebuilder/about.md

 ![Code Builder Welcome Page](../../../images/codebuilder_welcome.png)

-> **_NOTE:_**  We provide Salesforce Code Builder to customers through a Beta program that requires agreement to specific terms and conditions.
-Code Builder is subject to change and isn't generally available unless or until Salesforce announces its general availability in documentation or in press releases or public statements.
-We can't guarantee general availability within any particular time frame or at all.
-Make your purchase decisions only on the basis of generally available products and features.
+> **_NOTE:_**  This feature is a Beta Service.
+Customer may opt to try such Beta Service in its sole discretion.
+Any use of the Beta Service is subject to the applicable Beta Services Terms provided at [Agreements and Terms]( https://www.salesforce.com/company/legal/agreements/).

 ## Additional Resources